syncfusion-content/blazor-docs/blazor/predefined-dialogs/customization-dialog-content.md

 ---
 layout: post
-title: Customization of Dialog Content in Blazor Predefined Dialog Component | Syncfusion
+title: Customization of Dialog Content in Blazor Predefined Dialogs Component | Syncfusion
-description: Checkout and learn here all about Draggable in Syncfusion Blazor Predefined Dialog component and much more details.
+description: Checkout and learn here all about Draggable in Syncfusion Blazor Predefined Dialogs component and much more details.
 platform: Blazor
-control: Dialog
+control: Predefined Dialogs
 documentation: ug
 ---

-# Customization of Dialog Content in Blazor Predefined Dialog Component
+# Customization of Dialog Content in Blazor Predefined Dialogs

-You can customize the predefined dialogs using the [DialogOptions.childContent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_ChildContent) property.
+You can customize the predefined dialogs using the [DialogOptions.ChildContent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_ChildContent) property.
 Use the following code to render the textbox component inside `Prompt` dialog:

 {% tabs %}
 {% highlight cshtml %}